ys7yoo/PyBasic/README.md

-Basic stuff for Python programming

-# Key concepts for using Python
+# Key concepts and tips for setting up Python environments

 ## python 2 vs 3
 Python 2.7 has been the widely used version for a while.